nfuhs/get-started-elm/part-one.md

     ]
 ```

-Now save the file and stay inside your projects folder.
+Now save the file and stay inside your elm-app folder.

 #### The Elm reactor

-Now run the following command inside the client folder
+Now run:

 ``` elm reactor ```